adic26/getting_cleaning_data_project/README.md

 Final creating a tidy set with average of each variable for each activity and each subject

 Using Library plyr
-"subset" is the final variable --> subsets all data from 'clean_data' by grouping subject and activity while taking a mean of other columns
+**"subset"** is the final variable --> subsets all data from 'clean_data' by grouping subject and activity while taking a mean of other columns

+Final variable **subset** is the tidy clean data that will be used to evaluate this project.